jwells131313/goethe/README.md

 }
 ```

-You can also use the Go function for a method that takes arguments.
+You can also use the ThreadUtilities.Go function for a method that takes arguments.
 The following
 example passes the parameters into the function.

 ```go